 Creative Biolabs offers adenylylation-specific antibody production services to our global customers based on our excellent High-Affi™ technology.
 The antibodies are produced with high affinity by immunization of animals with AMP-bovine serum albumin conjugate and purification with affinity column chromatography.
 These antibodies specifically bind to the AMP moiety of adenylylated proteins but do not cross-react with ADP or RNA.

-Adenylylation, also known as AMPylation, is a post-translational modification (PTM) that is the covalent addition of adenosine monophosphate (AMP) molecule to a hydroxyl side chain of protein.
-This modification involves the formation of a phosphodiester bond between a hydroxyl group of the target proteins and the phosphate group of the adenosine monophosphate nucleotide (i.e. adenylic acid).
+Adenylylation, also known as AMPylation, is a post-translational modification (PTM) that is the covalent addition of AMP molecule to a hydroxyl side chain of protein.
+This modification involves the formation of a phosphodiester bond between a hydroxyl group of the target proteins and the phosphate group of the AMP nucleotide (i.e. adenylic acid).
 Adenylylation is a stable and reversible process that usually occurs to tyrosine, serine, and threonine residues.

 The enzymes that catalyze adenylylation are called AMPylators.
 To date, the proteins containing either the adenylyltransferase (ATase) domain or the filamentation induced by cAMP (fic) domain have been identified as candidate adenylyltransferases or AMPylators from bacteria to humans.
 Adenylyltransferases are common difunctional enzymes which are involved in the addition and removal of AMP.
 GS-ATasE (GlnE) is an AMPylator that has been shown to catalyze de-AMPylation of glutamine synthetase.